Pakhomovskii/road-charging-stations-analyser/README.md

 ___
 ***Error Handling:***

-The code includes robust error handling to gracefully handle situations such as invalid input data, failures in fetching external data, and database errors.
+The code includes robust error handling to gracefully handle situations such as invalid input data, and failures in fetching external data.
 Appropriate error messages and HTTP status codes are returned in such cases.